Screened Disorders

 Amino Acid Disorders

-Amino acid disorders are rare health conditions that affect a body’s metabolism which is how the body changes food into the energy it needs to have normal physical and mental development.
-People who have an amino acid disorder cannot make or break down certain proteins.
+Amino acid disorders are rare health conditions that affect how people make or break down certain proteins.
+If that occurs, there can be a buildup of substances that can cause illness.
 Treatment may include a low-protein diet and/or special medical foods and formula and medication.

 Core Conditions